rumeysayurtseven/Data-Analysis-Projects/README.md

 # First-Data-Analysis-Project
-Analyzing a data by utilizing the basic concepts.
+Analyzing a data by utilizing the needed concepts.